ast-fortiss-tum/cam2sim/README.md

 ## Configuration

-Two scripts (`6A`, `6B`) have a configuration section near the top with all paths hardcoded relative to the project root.
-The most important value is the bag name:
+`6A_copy_data_for_validation.py` has a configuration section near the top with all paths hardcoded relative to the project root.
+The most important value is the bag name, which controls which `processed_dataset/<bag>/` is read for the semantic GT and the CARLA replay:

 ```python
 BAG_NAME = "reference_bag"
 ```

 This must match the dataset folder used by the previous steps.
-For `6B`, the fixed color-to-class mapping and the resize target are also defined at the top of the file:
+All source and destination paths in `6A` can also be overridden via CLI arguments (see the `6A` section below).

+`6B_semantic_map_comparision.py` reads everything from `data/data_for_validation/` and has no `BAG_NAME`.
+The only configuration values it exposes are the resize target, the number of classes, the color tolerance, and the fixed palette:

 ```python
 TARGET_SIZE = (512, 512)